Variable star: Magnetic fields

 Few pulsars have been detected in visible light.
 These neutron stars change in brightness as they rotate.
 Because of the rapid rotation, brightness variations are extremely fast, from milliseconds to a few seconds.
 The first and the best known example is the Crab Pulsar.
+The exact cause of this pulsed emission is unclear, but it may be related to synchrotron radiation of electrons in the outer magnetosphere.

 Eclipsing binaries

 Extrinsic variables have variations in their brightness, as seen by terrestrial observers, due to some external source.
 One of the most common reasons for this is the presence of a binary companion star, so that the two together form a binary star.
 When seen from certain angles, one star may eclipse the other, causing a reduction in brightness.
-One of the most famous eclipsing binaries is Algol, or Beta Persei (β Per).
+One of the most famous eclipsing binaries, and the first to be discovered, is Algol, or Beta Persei (β Per).

+Detached, double-lined eclipsing binaries are a useful tool for testing the validity of stellar evolution models.
+By examining the spectral types of the components and their combined light curve, the masses and radii of both stars can be precisely determined.
+Under the assumption that both stars formed at the same time, the model can then be used to extrapolate their history and see if it matches the current radii of the components.

 Algol variables

-Algol variables undergo eclipses with one or two minima separated by periods of nearly constant light.
-The prototype of this class is Algol in the constellation Perseus.